leonp/thisdaysportion/_posts/2021-04-17-four-reasons-to-delete-at-least-95-of-your-website.md

 If you’re managing a website the chances are you’re running some form of periodic content audit, which you’ll use to make decisions about what you’ve published.

 Often your audit will take place in a spreadsheet.
 It is far easier to use, review and filter a spreadsheet with 200 rows compared to one with 200,000.
 It is of course possible that those 200,000 pages are of value to the outside world, but often they’re simply there because no-one’s bothered deleting them, or there’s a misguided view that _any_ deletion is bad.
+Perhaps some day, someone, somewhere will find the post useful?

+Content proliferation can be a sign of a culture that values simple production over outcomes.

 The primary purpose of a content audit should be to reduce the size of what you’re auditing.